The New Upanishad.

 Third, He Himself takes part in it — guiding us, showing the way, advising, and teaching.
 He performs this through His Brahmanic Manifestations, Who are called collectively Brahman or the Holy Spirit.

-Now, where can one find Brahman, how can one see, hear, feel Him?
+Now, where can one find Brahman, how can one see, hear, or feel Him?

-Brahman is a totality of the Creator's Manifestations, Who come out from His Abode to help embodied and non-embodied beings, plus the Consciousnesses of those embodied people (Highest Mahatmas) who have achieved oneness with Brahman.
+Brahman is the totality of the Creator's Manifestations, Who come out from His Abode to help embodied and non-embodied beings.
+This totality also includes those embodied people (Highest Mahatmas) Who have achieved oneness with Brahman.